UAE says it intercepted 2 ballistic missiles shot at Abu Dhabi

 In a statement carried by WAM, the official news agency of the UAE, the ministry said it was at "full readiness to deal with any threats" and that it will "take all necessary measures to protect the UAE from any attacks."

+Following the rocket launches, the U.S. State Department warned Americans in a security alert.

+"There have been reports of a possible missile attack and accompanying defense activity over Abu Dhabi early this morning," it said in a statement.
+"The embassy reminds all U.S. citizens in the United Arab Emirates to maintain a high level of security awareness."

-No one has yet claimed responsibility for the launches, but it was launched a week after the Houthi militia in Yemen took credit for a rare drone strike that exploded three oil tankers and killed three people in the UAE.
+No one has yet claimed responsibility for the launches, but it was launched a week after the Houthi militia in Yemen took credit for the deadly drone strike early last week.

 The UAE fast retaliated with separate airstrikes targeting Houthi strongholds and camps in the Yemen capital Sana'a.